 Level 2 Support Fair Use

 There are two levels of support, level 1 (emergency) and level 2 (general assistance).
-Full descriptions of level 1 and level 2 support can be found on our contact page.

 The vast majority of our clients are regular people and not IT experts and we don’t expect everyone to have a solid grasp on the intricacies of Internet hosting and servers.